-A copy of the enrollment agreement/contract is maintained on each student, and is kept within the academic file.
+A copy of the enrollment agreement/contract is maintained on each student, and is kept within his/her academic file.
 Individual student agreements/contracts are completed, signed, and dated by the appropriate parties.
-Settlement/Withdrawal polies are explained in the tuition category of the Student Catalog and on the Enrollment Agreement.
+Settlement/Withdrawal polies are explained in the tuition category of the Student Catalog and on Pg.
+2-3 of the Enrollment Agreement.